Alec Waugh: Biography

-Waugh was born in London to Arthur Waugh and Catherine Charlotte Raban, a great-granddaughter of Lord Cockburn (1779–1854), and educated at Sherborne School, a public school in Dorset.
-The result of his experiences was his first, semi-autobiographical novel, The Loom of Youth (1917), in which he dramatised his schooldays.
+Alec was educated at Sherborne School, a public school in Dorset.
+The result of his experiences was his first, semi-autobiographical novel, The Loom of Youth (July 1917), in which he dramatised his schooldays.
 The book was inspired by Arnold Lunn's The Harrovians, published in 1913 and discussed at some length in The Loom of Youth.

 The Loom of Youth was so controversial at the time (it mentioned homosexual relationships between boys, albeit in a very understated, staid fashion) that Waugh remains the only former pupil to be dismissed from the old boys' society (The Old Shirburnian Society).
 It was also a best seller.
-(The Society's website gives a different version: Alec and his father resigned and were not reinstated until 1933, while Evelyn went to a different school.
+(The Society's website gives a different version: Alec and his father resigned and were not reinstated until 1933; while Arthur Evelyn, his younger brother went to a different school due to the dismissal of Alec).
+Robert Graves wrote in a letter sent from Liverpool to his friend Siegfried Sassoon, dated 9 September 1917, “That “Loom of Youth” book is amazingly good: I might have written it myself – no that sounds wrong but you understand: what a reckless man to write and publish it !
+He is old Gosse’s nephew or something and Gosse was very shy about it till he heard that it was in its fifth edition when he changed his tune.”
 In 1932, the book was again the subject of controversy when Wyndham Lewis's Doom of Youth seemed to suggest that Waugh's interest in schoolboys was because he was a homosexual.
 This was settled out of court.
-In the mid-1960s Alec donated the original manuscript, press clippings and correspondence with the publisher to the Society.)
+In the mid-1960s, Waugh donated the original manuscript, press clippings and correspondence with the publisher to the Society.

 Waugh served in the British army in France during the First World War, being commissioned in the Dorset Regiment in May 1917, and seeing action at Passchendaele.
 Captured by the Germans near Arras in March 1918, he spent the rest of the war in prisoner-of-war camps in Karlsruhe and in the Mainz Citadel.
 Waugh married his first wife, Barbara Annis Jacobs (1900–1996), in 1919.